ppcsuite/blocksafari/README.md

 blocksafari
 ===========

-blocksafari is a web-based frontend to the blockchain in [btcd](https://github.com/btcsuite/btcd).
+blocksafari is a web-based frontend to the blockchain in [ppcd](https://github.com/ppcsuite/ppcd).

-**blocksafari is proof-of-concept code from our early work with btcd.**
+**blocksafari is proof-of-concept code from our early work with ppcd.**

-**This code is not suitable for production use and requires major refactoring and rewriting to bring it up to speed with current proper usage of btcsuite packages and conventions.**
+**This code is not suitable for production use and requires major refactoring and rewriting to bring it up to speed with current proper usage of ppcsuite packages and conventions.**

 ## Installation